-That the Board of Public Utilities recommend that the City Council:
+That the City Council:

-- Approve a Purchase and Sale Agreement with Andrew M. Bodewin and Cathryn E. Bodewin for the sale of approximately 0.51 acres of City-owned vacant land, located at 7270 Bodewin Court, identified as Assessor's Parcel Number 243-460-018, for the sale price of \$105,000 less all related title, escrow, and miscellaneous closing costs estimated not-to-exceed \$5,000; and - 2.
-Recommend that City Council authorize the City Manager, or his designee, to execute the Purchase and Sale Agreement, including making minor non-substantive changes, and to sign all documents necessary to complete the transaction.
+- Approve a Purchase and Sale Agreement (Attachment 1) with Andrew M. Bodewin and Cathryn E. Bodewin for the sale of approximately 0.56 acres of City-owned vacant land, located at 7270 Bodewin Court, identified as Assessor's Parcel Number 243-460-018, for the sale price of \$105,000 less all related title, escrow, and miscellaneous closing costs estimated not-to-exceed \$5,000; and - 2.
+Authorize the City Manager, or his designee, to execute the Purchase and Sale Agreement, including making minor and non-substantive changes, and to sign all documents necessary to complete the transaction.